 - Click Sample URL(s) to see the URL format for each type.

-- Click the File tab to upload files locally.
+- If available, click the File tab to upload supported local files.
 You can either drag the file or browse to it.
-Shapefiles in ZIP format as well as CSV, GPX and GeoJSON files are supported.

-- To remove the layers added in steps 5 through 7, click Layers in the lower-right corner of the widget.
-In the Layers panel, click the delete button next to the layer to remove it.
+- To remove the layers you added, click Layers in the lower right corner of the widget.
+In the Layers panel, click the Remove Layer button next to the layer to remove it.

 - Click Back in the lower right corner to return to the main panel.